university-of-newcastle-research/SpatialVariationMMN/MethodsReport.md

     * `rest_break` Presents a rest break with a count down of the seconds remaining.
 * Gather information about the participant and the environment
 * Create a handler for storing and saving data, and a logger for logging problems
-* Create a display window for presenting visual information, clocks for timing and a keyboard for quiting the task.
+* Create a display window for presenting visual information, clocks for timing and a keyboard for quitting the task.
 * Create the block structure for each group.
 * Loop through each block and:
     * If a rest block, run the rest_break function